she-protocol/she-js/packages/confidential-transfers/README.md

 #### 5. Deposit into Account

 Initiates a confidential deposit of the specified amount into the account.
-NOTE: The deposit amount is in the native decimal place (6 decimals for `usei`)
+NOTE: The deposit amount is in the native decimal place (6 decimals for `ushe`)
 ```ts
 import { depositToPrivateBalanceEthers } from "confidential-ts";